-How Property Tax is Calculated in Madison, Wisconsin
+How Property Tax is Calculated in Madison, Connecticut

-Most often, property taxes in Madison, Wisconsin are simply a set percentage of the property's value.
-Across the country, state authorities impose a wide range of various tax rates.
+Most often, property taxes in Madison, Connecticut are simply a set percentage of the property's value.
+Across the country, state authorities impose a wide range of different tax rates.
 The highest rates in the country are in the area of 5% of the property's value, and the lowest are less than 1%.

-To collect the property tax, the authorities of Madison, Wisconsin have to first decide the value of a specific piece of land.
+To collect the property tax, the authorities of Madison, Connecticut have to first determine the value of a specific piece of land.

-How A Madison, Wisconsin Property Tax Attorney Can Help.
+How A Madison, Connecticut Property Tax Attorney Can Help.